 John Washington should buy enough life insurance to cover at least his interest in the business.
 The life insurance can fund a buy-sell agreement naming Lincoln the second party to the contract.

-Need life insurance for your buy-sell or collateral assignment for a business loan?
+Need life insurance for your buy-sell or collateral for a business loan?
 Quotacy can help.
 We work with many business owners and financial planners to help you obtain the life insurance you need.